makerdao/community/governance/votes/Executive vote - August 30, 2023.md

 ### Chainlog Cleanup

-As per this [forum post](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730#flipper-chainlog-cleanup-3) and [approval](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730/5) from the relevant Scope Facilitator, the following items will be removed from the chainlog if this executive proposal passes.
+As per this [forum post](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730#flipper-chainlog-cleanup-3) and [approval](https://forum.makerdao.com/t/spell-contents-2023-08-30/21730/5) from the relevant Scope Facilitator, the following items will be removed from the chainlog, if this executive proposal passes.

 - `FLIPPER_MOM`.
 - `FLIP_FAB`.